East Windsor, New Jersey: Cyber breach

 Form filed by East Windsor Township which conflicts with the timeline provided to residents and State and Federal officials.

 On February 24, 2022, the computer servers of the East Windsor Municipal Offices were breached.
 Numerous residents contacted the Township to report the issue, which went unacknowledged for nearly two weeks.
 East Windsor officials said they first became aware of a municipal cyber breach on March 7, but a letter confirming receipt of an insurance claim contains a loss date from six days earlier.
 The Windsor-Hights Herald contacted Mayor Mironov by email March 7 and March 14 for comment and explanation, but she did not respond.
 By March 17, the Township was still attempting to restore operations.
 Several residents who were professional IT managers and cybersecurity experts offered to assist for free, but were never contacted back by the township.
 Two months after the initial incident, Township officials had not divulged who was behind the hack or any of the steps taken to prevent future incidents.
 On May 9, a local cybersecurity expert filed a 13-item Open Public Records Act request with the Township, including requests for "All documentation as to the scope and nature of the incident that is currently known” and “all documentation as to what personal records were released”.
 Those records were received on May 19 by the resident and the Windsor-Hights Herald.
 The records contradicted the timeline provided by the Township.
 The incident received national and international coverage, as it was reported nationally by MSN.
 It was reported on NJ.com on May 10 that while the Township had claimed to first be aware of the breach on March 7, the Township had actually submitted an insurance claim six days earlier.
 On May 26, it was reported that unauthorized access to the system also allowed access to certain data relating to individuals associated with the township.
-It was reported on May 31, 2022, that Township Manager Jim Brady received an email March 2 from a cyber threat intelligence analyst from the New Jersey Cybersecurity and Communications Integration Cell (NJCCIC), which stated that the agency's email security tool had picked up a few emails that used a display name to spoof—or impersonate—East Windsor Township email users.
+It was reported on May 31, 2022, that Township Manager Jim Brady received an email March 2 from a cyber threat intelligence analyst from the New Jersey Cybersecurity and Communications Integration Cell, which stated that the agency's email security tool had picked up a few emails that used a display name to spoof—or impersonate—East Windsor Township email users.
 Brady replied March 3 to the cyber threat intelligence analyst, and wrote that the Township was aware of the issue despite the later claim that the Township was not yet aware of the incident It was also reported that over 900 people have had their personal information compromised—potentially including their birth date, driver's license and social security number—following the cyber breach.